-How to Maintain Your Central Heating System
+Tips on How to Maintain a Domestic Central Heating System

 A central heating system makes the winter bearable.
 However, many homeowners tend to take it for granted.

 When a heater fails, you can hardly wash your hands or handle the water that comes out of your tap.
 You have to bundle up before you go to sleep.
 The cost of emergency repairs can also stress you out.
 Sadly, you can’t skimp on such services.

 To prevent such hassles, you should get a high-quality, durable heater.
 You should also ensure you use and maintain it properly.

 The following are tips on how to keep your central heating system running efficiently.

 These can affect the overall efficiency of your HVAC system.
 When it’s dirty and clogged with dust and debris, the AC or heater may not warm up your room temperature at all.

 The good news is that it’s not all that hard to check and replace your filters.
 You can find online instructions to do these yourself.
 Your filters are usually installed at the end of the HVAC vents.
 When you remove the vent cover, you can already see the state your filter is in.

 Replace your filters right away when they’re dusty and worn out.
 Don’t go out to your hardware store just yet.
 It’s not a one-size-fits all HVAC part.
 Write down the specifications of your filter.
 If you want to spend less on filters, go for disposable ones.

 Inspect the filters at least once every three or four months.
 For your heater’s filters, replace them every month during the winter.
 The same goes for your AC’s filters during summer.